sudeephr202-glitch/YakshiVerse/README.md

 ## Usage

-1. Save the `phish.php` file in the root directory of your server.
-2. Create a `data` directory in the same location as the `phish.php` file.
+Usage
+To use the YakshiVerse phishing tool, follow these steps:

+Save the files: Save all the files in the same directory, maintaining the above file structure.
-3. Access the phishing page by navigating to `http://your-server-ip/phish.php` in your web browser.
+Access the phishing page: Access the phishing page by navigating to http://your-server-ip/login.html in your web browser.
-4. Enter your credentials and submit the form to test the phishing page.
+Enter credentials: Enter the victim's Instagram credentials and submit the form.
+View captured credentials: The captured credentials will be logged to the data/data.txt file, which has the following format (as seen in the data.txt document):
 ## Security Considerations

 * **Use responsibly**: This phishing page is designed for educational purposes and controlled security testing environments.
 Do not use it for malicious purposes.